Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/troubleshooting.rst

     pip install pynitrokey[pcsc]
     pipx install pynitrokey[pcsc]

-If you install pynitrokey through another distrubition channel, please install all optional dependencies for this channel.
+If you install pynitrokey through another distribution channel, please install all optional dependencies for this channel.